 The goal of the METC-TESC Respiratory Therapy Program is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapist (RRTs).

-The Interservice Respiratory Therapy Program (IRTP), in consortium with Thomas Edison State College, provides multi-service enlisted personnel the knowledge of aerosol/humidity therapy, ventilation therapy, pulmonary function testing, infection control, cardiopulmonary drug administration, and critical patient care performed under the direction of a physician.
+The Interservice Respiratory Therapy Program (IRTP), in consortium with the University of the Incarnate Word (UIW), provides multi-service enlisted personnel the knowledge of aerosol/humidity therapy, ventilation therapy, pulmonary function testing, infection control, cardiopulmonary drug administration, and critical patient care performed under the direction of a physician.

 The program consists of lectures, group activities, demonstrations, hands-on instruction and clinical practice.
 Practical exercises and written examinations are used to assess accumulation and retention of knowledge and skills.
 Upon completion of each clinical rotation, students are expected to demonstrate competency in all modalities of respiratory care.